PauGuirao/F1OLAP/README.md

     }

 ```
--We call this function 13 times in the main for all the tables in the remote database
+- We call this function 13 times in the main for all the tables in the remote database

 ```java